mxc-commons/MxcRoutes/README.md

 a controller be defining a single route.

-**1. Provide the capability to configure a controller routing scheme with a single route definition**
+**1. Provide the capability to configure a controller routing models with a single route definition**

-**2. Allow to select among several child route schemes by name**
+**2. Allow to select among several child route models by name**

+Set `'child_route_model' => 'myChildRouteModelName'` in the `defaults` section of the MxcRoute.

+**3. Allow to extend child route models by inheritence**

+Set `'extends' => 'myParentChildRouteName'` within the child route model definition.

 Installation
 ------------